luannguyenkhoa/LNSideMenu/README.md

 [![License](https://img.shields.io/cocoapods/l/LNSideMenu.svg?style=flat)](http://cocoapods.org/pods/LNSideMenu)
 [![Platform](https://img.shields.io/cocoapods/p/LNSideMenu.svg?style=flat)](http://cocoapods.org/pods/LNSideMenu)

-SideMenu library that such as a lot of sidemenu libraries on Github for iOS.
-Besides of basic functions of a SideMenu, there is an enhancement sidemenu that was implemented some effects and animations like scrolling effect, fade animation for displaying the menu's items,..
+This one is basically similiar to a lot of ones on Github for iOS, but besides of must-have features, it supilies an interesting one focusing on effects and animations like scrolling effect, faded animation for the appearance of the menu's items,..
-Checking it out and enjoying.
+Let's explore and enjoy it.

 ![Demo](https://cloud.githubusercontent.com/assets/13121441/19177073/0ca0ce0e-8c70-11e6-9e12-d67e7947d98d.gif)
 ![Demo](https://cloud.githubusercontent.com/assets/13121441/19177074/0cd3415e-8c70-11e6-8082-5057bf406e42.gif)

-## Usage
+## Get Started

 .
 Create a UINavigationController subclassed from LNSideMenuNavigationController in order.